fatabene/SortApplicants/README.md

-Here, I collect my programming assignments from school that I have completed, and the projects I have done at home.
+Here, I collect my programming assignments from uni that I have completed, and the projects I have done at home.